SubuMangu/CN/Chapter 1-5/Ch4.md

 # Chapter 4
+**Introduction**
+- Conversion of digital data to electrical signals is necessary for transmission.
+- These electrical signals can be analogue or digital.
+- We will discuss in this chapter about how we can convert the digital data into signals.
 **Digital to digital conversion**
 ---
 - In this section, we see how we can represent digital data by using digital signals.